 The NIH requires that a manuscripts resulting from NIH funding be deposited in PubMed Central in the final peer-reviewed form within 12 months of publication.
 The specifics of this requirement can be found at the NIH Public Access Policy Overview website.
-For more resources to help you comply with this requirements, please visit the Toolkit for University of Utah Researchers on NIH Public Access.
+For more resources to help you comply with this requirements, please visit the our EHSL NIH Public Access guide.
 Articles can be submitted to PubMed Central through the NIH Public Manuscript Submission (NIHMS) system.
 Some publishers restrict what can be done with articles published in their journals, SHERPA-RoMEO has a list of Publisher Policies on copyright and self-archiving.

 SHERPA JULIET is a database of research funding organizations and their policies on archiving, publishing, and data archiving.

 SHERPA/RoMEO is a database of publisher's copyright and self-archiving policies

 SHERPA/FACT is a tool to help researchers check if the journals in which they wish to publish their results comply with their funder's requirements for open access to research